Here’s the #1 thing your team meeting should be focused on – and exactly how you should structure your team meeting agenda.

 - Values: How are you looking to achieve this vision?

-- Individual contributions: How is what each person is contributing rolling up to the bigger picture of what the team is trying to accomplish?
+- Individual contributions: How is what each person is contributing to rolling up to the bigger picture of what the team is trying to accomplish?

 - General business context: What’s going on in the team?
 How is the company doing financially?
 What recent wins should be celebrated?
 What challenges should we be studying to learn from?

 - Who we are / team composition: Who is everyone else on the team and what are their roles in contributing toward the team’s vision?

 - Key decisions and high-level business/project updates: What progress is being made in the business, on a high-level?

 Of all these areas to ideally get aligned around, there is one — more than the rest — that an effective team meeting should focus on…

 The #1 focus of an effective team meeting

 All-team meetings are most ideal for sharing vision.
 That is, where the team is headed and the outcomes your team is trying to create.
 According to a survey of 355 managers and employees we conducted in the fall of 2018, we found that the most important information that they believed should be shared in a team is a vision (50% of people said this).

 In particular, vision is what leaders should be most focused on sharing.
 Our survey respondents said the vision is #1 piece of information a manager should be sharing (45% of people said this).